Canadian Warplane Heritage Museum logo

 Service Numbers

-He was promoted to F/Sgt and awarded the Distinguished Flying Medal (DFM).
+He was promoted to Flight Sergeant and awarded the Distinguished Flying Medal (DFM).
 On 22 Apr 1942 he was commissioned as an officer.
 He returned to France to continue the fight, leading a section of No. 443 (Fighter) Squadron of Johnnie Johnson's No. 144 Wing and was credited with 8 kills.
 During his service he flew with No. 145 Squadron RAF, No. 72 Squadron RAF, No. 402 Squadron RCAF, and No. 443 Squadron RCAF.
 F/Lt Laurent Robillard died at his home in Montreal, Quebec on 8 Mar 2006.
 (DND Photo) information provided by Harold A. Skaarup

 General Air Crew Remembered